heyoeyo/muggled_dpt/experiments/README.md

 # Muggled DPT - Experiments

 This folder contains random experiments using the DPT models, mostly out of curiosity.
+These scripts have configurable options which can be viewed by running the scripts with the `--help` flag.

 ## Block Norm Visualization